-- The humeroradial joint is the contact point between the humerus and the radius.
-It is also a uniaxial synovial hinge joint that articulates at the capitulum of the humerus and the head of the radius.
+- Humeroradial joint is the joint between the capitulum on the lateral aspect of the distal end of the humerus with the head of the radius.

 Blood Supply and Innervation

 The blood supply to the elbow joint is derived from a number of periarticular anastamoses that are formed by the collateral and recurrent branches of the brachial, profunda brachii, radial and ulnar arteries.
 Proximal to the elbow joint, the brachial artery, the largest in the arm, gives off two branches, a superior and inferior ulnar collateral artery.
 The profunda brachii gives off a radial collateral and a middle collateral artery.
 These pass towards the joint contributing to the anastomotic loop supplying the joint.

 Distal to the elbow joint, the radial artery gives off the radial recurrent artery, and the ulnar artery gives off the anterior and posterior ulnar recurrent arteries.
 These arteries ascend towards the elbow joint, anastamosing with the branches from the brachial and profunda brachii arteries in the arm.

 As the elbow joint is a hinge joint, movement is in only one plane.
 The movements at the elbow joint involve movement of the forearm at the elbow joint.
 Flexion of the forearm at the elbow joint involves decreasing the angle between the forearm and the arm at the elbow joint.
 Extension involves increasing the angle between the arm and forearm.
 These movements are performed by two groups of muscles in the arm: the anterior compartment and the posterior compartment of the arm.